-The statement Print ("You win!") will only be executed if both conditions, dice1 = 6 and dice2 = 6, are true.
+The statement Print ("You win!") will only be executed if both conditions, dice1= 6 and dice2 = 6, are true.

-In Chapter 1 we saw that there are four possible combinations for an if statement containing two simple expressions.
+You may recall from Chapter 1 that there are four possible combinations for an if statement containing two simple expressions.
 Because these two conditions are linked by the and operator, the overall result will only be true when both conditions are true.
 These combinations are shown in FIG-5.5.